 Flagstaff, AZ

-Congrats to our Flagstaff, AZ Winners!
+Congrats to our 2025 Flagstaff Winners!

 • Group of six people standing on stage at the Moonshot Rural Arizona Pitch Competition 2025, holding a giant check, with a presentation screen in the background displaying event sponsors and logos.